Please remember to approach the world of wine responsibly

 A Gamble or a Grumble?

-Whenever I look into the world of wine, I'm always reminded of what a large place it is.
+Well here's 2021, Winefullness as an online magazine is entering its second year and it might be time to take stock for a moment.
 Never a week passes without me discovering a producer I'd never heard of before, finding a wine that makes me wonder why it took so long to try and reading a new book that leads me to explore wine in a new and exciting way, and that's what we try to do with Winefullness Magazine.
 I hope that we're getting it right and that you enjoy the varied approach to the subject.

 When it was started as a blog, about three years ago, the readership was about fifty people a month and I remember feeling ecstatic that others were buying in to what we were trying to do.